 Take some time for self-care and prioritize rest and relaxation to help your body cope with the hormonal changes that occur during your period.

 You can eat eggs when you’re on your period, as long as you’re not allergic to them.
 Eggs are a great source of protein and provide essential nutrients such as iron and vitamin D (30) that may be depleted during menstruation.
-However, some individuals may experience digestive discomfort or worsened PMS symptoms from consuming eggs.
+However, some individuals may experience digestive discomfort or worsened PMS signs from consuming eggs.
 If this is the case for you, it’s best to avoid them during your period or consult a healthcare professional for guidance.
 It’s not possible to end your period in just two days; the duration of a menstrual cycle varies for each person and typically lasts between 2 and 7 days (31).
-However, there are some natural ways you can alleviate PMS symptoms and make yourself comfortable during the duration of your period, such as by following a healthy diet, exercising regularly, and managing your stress levels.
+However, there are some natural ways you can alleviate PMS discomfort and make yourself comfortable during the duration of your period, such as by following a healthy diet, exercising regularly, and managing your stress levels.
 If you experience prolonged or heavy periods, it’s best to consult a healthcare professional for proper evaluation and treatment options.
 You can drink milk on your period, especially if you enjoy it and are not lactose intolerant.
 Milk is an excellent source of calcium and can help support menstrual health (22).
 Some individuals may experience bloating or cramping from consuming dairy products during their period, in which case, it’s best to limit or avoid them.
 Consult a healthcare professional to get personalized dietary recommendations.
 Leafy greens such as spinach, kale, and broccoli are great options to include in a young person’s diet during her first period.
 These foods are rich in iron, which is vital for replenishing the blood that is lost during menstruation (32).
 In addition, encourage the consumption of whole grains, fresh fruits, and lean proteins such as chicken or fish to provide essential nutrients and support overall health.
 Remember to listen to your adolescent’s cravings and let them have occasional treats too!Frequently Asked Questions

 Can I eat eggs on my period?